commonprefix/website/blog/4m-usd-safe-drain-analysis.md

 _handleActions(safe, delegate, params);
 ```

-The `module == address(this)` check only verified that the payload claimed to be intended for `SquidRouterModule`.
+The `module == address(this)` check only verified that the payload claimed to be intended for the affected Safe module.
 It's later checked that the delegate value had the right permissions:

 ```solidity
 function _handleUniV3SwapExactIn(